 There are many known cultivars, such as the red-crowned ‘Champion à collet rouge’, the ‘Globus’, the ‘Oestgoeta’ and the ‘Virtue’.
 Crown color can range from purple to green or red.

-It is sometimes also called the “Swedish Turnip”.
+It is sometimes also called the “Swedish Turnip”, or “swede” for short.

 Often neglected, this vegetable provides many health benefits.
 Read on to discover more!

 Discovered at the end of the Middle Ages, rutabaga originated in Scandinavia.
 It resulted from a cross between kale and a turnip.
 The word “rutabaga” in Swedish actually means “cabbage-turnip”.

 Rutabaga arrived in England, France, America and other western countries in the XVIIIth century.

 This vegetable was literally a survival crop during World War II.
 It replaced potatoes that had been confiscated by the German occupation.
 Connected in the popular subconscious to war and dire need, rutabaga fell into oblivion.